leinjen/mapartcraft/README.md

 - [OpenMoji](https://github.com/hfg-gmuend/openmoji) for flags
 - Translation credits can be seen on the translated pages
 - [SelfAdjointOperator](https://github.com/SelfAdjointOperator) for some extra features
-- Code contributors can be seen on the [contributions page](https://github.com/mike2b2t/mapartcraft/graphs/contributors)
+- Code contributors can be seen on the [contributions page](https://github.com/leinjen/mapartcraft/graphs/contributors)
+- [mike2b2t](https://github.com/mike2b2t/mapartcraft) for some extra features